rapid7/metasploit-framework/documentation/modules/payload/windows/meterpreter/reverse_tcp.md

 ## Vulnerable Application

+---

-This meterpreter payload is suitable for the following environments:
+This Meterpreter payload is suitable for the following environments:

 * Windows x64
 * Windows x86

 ## Verification Steps

+---

 windows/meterpreter/reverse_tcp is typically used in two different ways.